 What is the CPA?

 CPA is a package of care that is used by secondary mental health services.
 You will have a care plan and someone to coordinate your care if you are under CPA.
 All care plans must include a crisis plan.

 CPA aims to support your mental health recovery by helping you to understand your:

 - support needs, and

 CPA should be available if you have a wide range of needs from different services or you are thought to be a high risk.

 What are secondary mental health services?

 Secondary mental health services are part of the NHS.
 They are specialist teams of mental health professionals such as mental health nurses and psychiatrists.

-You can find out more information about secondary mental health teams such as:
+You can find more information about ‘NHS mental health teams’ by clicking here.